idaholab/moose/modules/doc/content/getting_started/installation/manual_gcc.md

 make -j #   (where # is the number of cores available)

-make install
-!package-end!
+make install -j # (where # is the number of cores available) !package-end!

 Any errors during configure/make will need to be investigated on your own.
 Every operating system I have come across has its own nuances of getting stuff built.
 Normally any issues are going to be solved by installing the necessary development libraries using your system package manager (apt-get, yum, zypper, etc).
 Hint: I would search the internet for 'how to build GCC [!package!gcc] on (insert the name/version of your operating system here)'

 !alert! note
 In order to utilize our newly built GCC [!package!gcc] compiler, we need to set some variables: